Skip to main content

 management-dashboard

-Using HA Queues in Cluster Setup
+Using High Availability Queues in Cluster Setup

 If clusters are enrolled, this does not mean that all created queues are HA queues!

-By default there are two policies defined to allow HA queues and no HA queues.
+For a9s Messaging 3.13 and below, there are two policies defined to allow HA queues and no HA queues.
 These policies are depending on the queue name.

 If the queue name starts with ha. the queue is a HA queue and consists of clusternodecount/2 + 1 queues (one master queue and the rest mirror queues).